compas-dev/compas_slicer/docs/examples/01_planar_slicing_simple.rst

 Print organization
 ==================

-In the next steps of the process we will use the :class:`PrintOrganizer` to make our slicing result ready for fabrication.
-First, we initialize the :class:`PrintOrganizer` and create :class:`PrintPoints`.
+In the next steps of the process we will use the :class:`BasePrintOrganizer` to make our slicing result ready for fabrication.
+First, we initialize the :class:`BasePrintOrganizer` and create :class:`PrintPoints`.
 The difference between :class:`PrintPoints` and the ``compas.geometry.Points`` we were using in the previous step is that the :class:`PrintPoints` have additional functionality.

 .. code-block:: python

-    print_organizer = PrintOrganizer(slicer)
+    print_organizer = BasePrintOrganizer(slicer)
     print_organizer.create_printpoints(compas_mesh)

 We can add these additional functionalities to the printpoints by calling